BorderlessFramework/borderless/README.md

 As code get wrapped into topology decision logic, it can also include speed instrumentation that would report telemetry data to the operations datacenter and help with visual understanding of code execution and will allow operators to modify and deploy topology changes as needed.

-Same telemetry data could be used to [dynamically change the topology](#machine-learning).
+Same telemetry data could also be used to dynamically change the topology using [Machine Learning](#machine-learning) and other AI technologies.

 ### Code registration requirements